howisgoin117/DHT22-AVR-Microcontroller/README.md

 ->possible culprit may be: "Your compiler’s sprintf() implementation might not support floating-point formatting (%.1f) due to a minimal libc configuration (common in embedded systems like AVR-GCC to save space)."

+-LEDs depend on Temp range have been updated.

 Incoming features:
-+ UART
-+ LEDs based on temperature
++ UART to display on Hyperterminal

 Work in progress...